 • General health assessment upon entry for all travelers.

-• Filipinos arriving from travel-restricted countries under repatriation program of the government must undergo an absolute 14-day facility-based quarantine from the date of arrival in the Philippines.
+• Filipinos arriving from travel-restricted "red-listed" countries under the repatriation program of the government must undergo a 14-day facility-based quarantine from the date of arrival in the Philippines.

 • Filipinos arriving from travel restricted countries under non-Philippine Government Repatriations will be required to:

-- Present a negative PCR test, taken within 48 hours prior to boarding the aircraft or vessel;
+- Present a negative COVID-19 PCR test, taken within 48 hours prior to boarding the aircraft or vessel; and

-- Undergo an absolute 14-day facility-based quarantine from the date of arrival in the Philippines.
+- Undergo a 14-day facility-based quarantine from the date of arrival in the Philippines.

 • All entering and departing passengers must complete Health Declaration and Passenger Locator forms online.